Thais angered by Saturday Night Live's language of love

 Predominantly Buddhist Thailand is deeply conservative despite its vibrant sex industry, and its censors often target nudity on television and in print.
 Prostitution is illegal though widespread.

-In the comedy skit, men can use the language course to practice phrases such as “How much?” and “Is that for the whole night?”
+In the comedy skit, men can use the language course to practise phrases such as “How much?” and “Is that for the whole night?”

 One embarrassed character insists he’s learning Thai for business, only to hide his head in shame.